narendran/narendran.github.io/_posts/2020-05-06-differentiable-programming.markdown

 # What is Differentiable Programming

 Differentiable programming allows you to write computer programs that could be differentiated with respect to their inputs.
-This has been possible for decades now -- we can use numerical approximations to differentiation which suffers from inaccuracies or using symbolic differentiation techniques like what is done in Python's SymPy package and in Wolfram which suffer from lack of speed and flexibility required for more practical applications.
-Recent improvements in Automatic Differentiation has allowed libraries like AutoDiff, AutoGrad, and JAX (which is used in this post) to address this concern enabling differentiation in mainstream software development.
+This has been possible for decades now either via numerical approximations to differentiation (which suffers from inaccuracies) or using symbolic differentiation techniques like what is done in Python's SymPy package and in Wolfram (which suffer from lack of speed and flexibility required in practice).
+Recent improvements in Automatic Differentiation has allowed libraries like AutoDiff, AutoGrad, and JAX (which is used in this post) to address these concerns enabling differentiation as a first-class tool in mainstream software development.

 Following is a very simple example of a differentiable program.
-By the end of this blog post, I will give an idea of how composing such programs can enable us to build systems which were hitherto unachievable.
+By the end of this post, I will give an idea of how composing such simple programs enables us to build software systems which were hitherto inconceivable.

 ```python
 def squared(x):